Tallinn – monastery of St Bridget

 History

-St. Bridget monastery (Pirita Klooster) was founded in 1407, outside the city walls, east of the medieval Tallinn.
+The Bridgetite nunnery with the church of St. Bridget was founded in 1407.
 The complex was established with the support of the Teutonic Order, but mainly thanks to the foundation of three wealthy merchants: Hinrich Huxer, Gerlich Kruse and Hinrich Swalbart, some of whom later became monks.
-Also in the foundation was involved the Swedish convent from the Vadstena, which in 1410 sent a delegation to the bishop of Tallinn and the Grand Master of the Knights of the Sword to petition Pope John XXIII for confirmation of the foundation and privileges of the monastery, officially named Vallis Mariae, which happened in the year later.
+Also in the foundation was involved the Swedish convent from the Vadstena, which in 1410 sent a delegation to the bishop of Tallinn and master of the Livonian branch of the Teutonic Order to petition Pope John XXIII for confirmation of the foundation and privileges of the monastery, officially named Vallis Mariae, which happened in the year later.

 Initially, the monastery buildings were wooden, while the construction of stone ones began in 1417, after obtaining permission to use the quarry, five years after the arrival of the first sisters from the mother congregation.
 The delay in the commencement of construction works was related to a conflict with the Tallinn municipality, which was trying to move the convent into the interior of the country.
 When the dispute was settled by the final decision of the Grand Master in 1416, construction work was already carried out efficiently and the monastery church was consecrated in 1436 by Bishop Heinrich II.
 The extension of the monastery took place at the turn of the 15th and 16th centuries, when a large chapel was added in the south-eastern corner of the church and a hexagonal chapel in front of the church.
 Both men and women lived in the completed monastery, located in screen-off buildings and sitting in various places in the church.
 The monastery was the largest convent in Livonia, there were up to 85 brothers and sisters in it.